-The aunt continued defending herself saying "Don’t tell me she’s accusing me of burning her and you’ll report me to the police" adding "She didn’t tell you to file a police complaint?"
-This reiteration demonstrates the aunt’s worry that she will get into trouble with the law.
-We notice here that the aunt was abrasive when trying to deny involvement, preemptively defending herself and placing the blame on Sara who apparently always complains.
-The student is clearly aware that no one has the right to touch or harm her, and that were someone to do so, she has the right to file a legal complaint.
-However, we can tell Sara was scared, because she did not disclose that her aunt was the one who burned her.
+The aunt continued defending herself saying “Don’t tell me she’s accusing me of burning her and you’ll report me to the police,” and adding “She didn’t tell you to file a police complaint?”
+This reiteration demonstrates the aunt’s concern over possible legal troubles related to the her niece’s injuries.
+We notice here that the aunt was abrasive when trying to deny involvement, preemptively defending herself and placing the blame on Sara who apparently “always complains.”
+The student seems clearly aware that no one has the right to touch or harm her, and that were someone to do so, she has the right to file a legal complaint.
+However, the fact that Sara did not disclose that her aunt was the one who burnt indicates that she was scared.

-The teacher glanced at Sara who was standing in silence and averting her gaze, saying "No, she didn’t tell me anything.
-She’s just in pain, and I asked her what’s wrong".
-This sentence further confirms that the teacher tried to avoid any confrontation with the aunt (and perhaps the family as a whole) and did not want to get involved in matters that do not concern her as a teacher.
-This situation also reflects the influence of the culture of the local community on the teacher as is clearly demonstrated both in how the teacher handles the conversation and in her linguistic choices.
-These two factors indicate that she is evading responsibility and has no intention of interfering between the student and the student’s family.
+The teacher glanced at Sara who was standing in silence and averting her gaze, saying “No, she didn’t tell me anything.
+She’s just in pain, and I asked her what’s wrong.”
+This sentence further confirms that the teacher tried to avoid any confrontation with the aunt (and perhaps the family as a whole), and did not want to get involved in matters that do not concern her as a teacher.
+This situation also reflects the influence of the culture of the local community on the teacher, as demonstrated clearly both in the manner in which the teacher handled the conversation, and in her linguistic choices.
+These two factors indicate that she is evading responsibility, and has no intention of intervening between the student and her family.
 Furthermore, the aunt exited the classroom while muttering angrily.

 In this conversation the teacher adopted a more technical role (as opposed to a leadership one), maintaining a specific distance between herself and the incident.
-When first inquiring about Sara’s injury, she attempted to broach the subject indirectly and neutrally, as she was aware of Sara’s family’s situation and did not feel that it was her place to interfere in such familial matters (either because she did not want to or because she did not feel professionally equipped to do so) despite the fact that Sara was open with her and directly divulged what had happened.
+When inquiring about Sara’s injury, she first attempted to broach the subject indirectly and neutrally, as she was aware of Sara’s family’s situation and did not feel that it was her place to interfere in such familial matters.
+This may be because she did not want to, despite the fact that Sara was open with her and directly divulged what had happened, or because she did not feel professionally equipped to intervene.

-A few days after the initial conversation, Sara arrived at class late (at 9:30am), so the teacher called Sara’s aunt to inform her of Sara’s tardiness.
-The teacher initiated the conversation by saying "Hello.
+A few days after the initial conversation, Sara arrived in class late (at 9:30am), and the teacher called Sara’s aunt to inform her of Sara’s tardiness.
+The teacher initiated the conversation by saying “Hello.
 I wanted to tell you that Sara just got to class now.
-I just wanted to check if she left the house late or she was on her way to school this whole time".
-The teacher did not question the student about her tardiness, but rather was quick to contact the aunt, as if she wanted to prove a sort of loyalty to the aunt (which perhaps stemmed from her fear of the aunt and the family).
+I just wanted to check if she left the house late or she was on her way to school this whole time.”
+The teacher did not question the student about her tardiness, but was quick to contact the student’s aunt, as though she wanted to prove a sort of loyalty to the her (and is perhaps indicative of the teacher’s fear of the aunt and her family).